 - A placeholder is required for a label that is 20 mm wide x 8 mm high.
 The label is made up of order-specific information, so each one is different.

 - This certification takes a few more days to print.
-Therefore it may not be suitable for time-critical ad-hoc mailings.
+The mailing goes through an external review process in advance as part of the certification.
+Therefore the certification may not be suitable for time-critical ad-hoc mailings.

 - The label will be inserted by our service provider as soon as the approval has been given.